gitsetgopack/MoneyManagerV2/docs/graphing.md

 ## Functions

 1. visualize(total_text, budgetData):
 This is the main function used to implement the graphing part of display feature.
 This file is called from display.py.
-It takes two arguments- which **total_text** is the user history expense fo a user and **budgetData** is the user's budget settings.
+It takes two arguments- which **total_text** is the user history expense for a user and **budgetData** is the user's budget settings.
 It creates a graph into the directory which is the return value of display.py.
 2. addlabels(x, y):
 This function is used to add the labels to the graph.
 It takes the expense values and adds the values inside the bar graph for each expense type.
 3.vis(total_text):